ESCOMP/mizuRoute/docs/source/users_guide/Control_file.rst

 Basic routing setup
 ------------------------------------------

-It is difficult to instruct exactly which control keys every user needs to include, becase configurations can vary widely depending on user's goal of simulation, e.g., turn on/off lakes, water management, floodplain etc.
+It is difficult to tell exactly which control keys every user needs to include, becase configurations can vary widely depending on user's goal of simulation, e.g., turn on/off lakes, water management, floodplain etc.

-For a simple river routing without lake or water management with cold start and runoff input provided at the same catchment as the river network, a user can get started with following control keys.
+For a river routing without lake or water management with cold start and runoff input provided at the same catchment as the river network, a user can get started with following control keys.
 See :ref:`Control file basic examples <Control_file_basic_examples>`.
-Also, example control file are included under ``./route/settings/SAMPLE.control``.
+Also, an example control file including additional control keys (for advanced features) are provided under ``./route/settings/SAMPLE.control``.
 In the table below, control keys with None in default value must be defined with the appropriate value.
 The netCDF variables (e.g.,  runoff and river data netCDFs) have their default names; if their netCDF variables do not match the default names, a user needs to define in the control file.
 Please see :doc:`Input files <Input_files>`.